Kavach (TV series): Plot

+Season 1

 Season 2

 The second season portrays the mystery of Lord Shiva's temple in Devlali beside a cremation ground where if an unmarried woman worships Lord Shiva on Mahashivratri night she can see her future husband's face.
 Evil spirits wander fearlessly at this time.

 Sandhya, an unmarried beautiful girl ends up at this temple and worships Lord Shiva who shows her the face of a man.
 Sandhya, however, is engaged to be married to Angad whom she suspects is seeing someone else.
 She meets the mystery man as Angad's best friend, Kapil.
 A number of mishaps befall Sandhya but she is saved by Kapil each time.
 She decides to still marry Angad but on the wedding day, Sandhya ends up marrying Kapil first, when it is revealed that Kapil is an evil entity who had been plotting revenge for two years.
 Later, she realizes the truth about Kapil and her love for Angad and marries him, thus breaking her marriage with Kapil.
 However, Angad is soon possessed by Kapil who murders Ashutosh.
 Kapil also wants to impregnate Sandhya so that she bears his child in her womb.
 With help from Lord Shiva, a possessed Angad is able to reveal the truth to Sandhya who decides to protect Angad from Kapil by tying a rudraksha around his neck.

 Sandhya discovers Kapil's past, he was a just man living with his wife Sakshi and son, Shakshi is later revealed to be Sandhya's abandoned twin sister, and Usha and Vinayak's lost daughter.
 After Kapil and his family were murdered by Ashutosh, Manoj.
 Bhairavi and Jolly, he and Sakshi turned into vengeful spirits seeking revenge on the perpetrators of their family life.
 Sandhya tries to convince Kapil and Sakshi to stop the killings and then Kapil's spirit is forced unwilling to leave Earth with the help of Shivji's priests.
 However, before leaving Kapil had succeeded in his physical relationship with Sandhya.
 Thus she becomes pregnant with Kapil's child.
 She decides to keep the baby with support from Angad and their families.
 Soon, Sandhya gives birth to a baby boy named Prem.
 However, Sakshi's spirit blames Sandhya for her abandonment and kidnaps Prem.